jbhammon/si507_final_project/README.md

 ## Project Description

 This project is be a dashboard for users to build their Pokemon parties.
 The project will allow users to build parties of six pokemon for the traditional Pokemon RPG games.
 They can pick Pokemon based on the specific game they’re playing, and the dashboard will help them visualize how strong their party is and which types they will have trouble fighting.
-There will be a route for building a team one Pokemon at time.
-There will be another route that let’s the user view detailed information about the Pokemon they’ve added to their team.
+There will be a route for building a party one Pokemon at time.
+There will be another route that let’s the user view detailed information about the Pokemon they’ve added to their party.

 ## How to run